9929 Lake Shore Boulevard "Burbank"

 Frederick and Frances Goff bought multiple subplots from Levi Haldeman on October 10, 1895.
 They selected Alfred Hoyt Granger as their architect to design a Shingle-style home.
 Granger, a native of Ohio, studied at the Massachusetts Institute of Technology and the Ecole des Beaux-Arts.
 A partnership of Granger with Frank B. Meade lasted from 1894 to 1897, after which Granger joined his brother-in-law, Charles Sumner Frost, in the firm of Frost and Granger in Chicago.

 The young couple chose to live in the Glenville Village home year-round since Cleveland was only an hour carriage trip.
+The home astonised friends, who considered it "out in the country."
 Frederick commuted to work in Downtown Cleveland via the Lake Shore & Michigan Southern Railroad.

 Frances Goff toyed with the idea of breaking up her estate into smaller building lots after her husband's death.
 She went so far as to commission landscape architect Donald Gray to prepare a master plan.
 Gray developed a plan showing ten single-family homes around a common area, appointed with outdoor terraces, flower gardens, and clothes drying yards.
 The project never came to fruition.